Β-Hydroxybutyric acid: Biosynthesis

 The last reaction in this metabolic pathway, which involves the conversion of D-β-(D-β-hydroxybutyryloxy)-butyrate into D-β-hydroxybutyrate, is catalyzed by the hydroxybutyrate-dimer hydrolase enzyme.

 The concentration of β-hydroxybutyrate in human blood plasma, as with other ketone bodies, increases through ketosis.
 This elevated β-hydroxybutyrate level is naturally expected, as β-hydroxybutyrate is formed from acetoacetate.
 The compound can be used as an energy source by the brain and skeletal muscle when blood glucose is low.
 Diabetic patients can have their ketone levels tested via urine or blood to indicate diabetic ketoacidosis.
 In alcoholic ketoacidosis, this ketone body is produced in greatest concentration.
 Ketogenesis occurs if oxaloacetate in the liver cells is depleted, a circumstance created by reduced carbohydrate intake (through diet or starvation); prolonged, excessive alcohol consumption; and/or insulin deficiency.
 Because oxaloacetate is crucial for entry of acetyl-CoA into the TCA cycle, the rapid production of acetyl-CoA from fatty acid oxidation in the absence of ample oxaloacetate overwhelms the decreased capacity of the TCA cycle, and the resultant excess of acetyl-CoA is shunted towards ketone body production.

 Biological activity

 D-β-Hydroxybutyric acid, along with butyric acid, are the two primary endogenous agonists of hydroxycarboxylic acid receptor 2 (HCA_{2}), a G_{i/o}-coupled GPCR.

+β-Hydroxybutyrate is primarily carried via two classes of transporters: monocarboxylate transporters (MCTs) and sodium-coupled monocarboxylate transporters (SMCTs).
+MCTs enable keton bodies like β-hydroxybutyrate to enter extrahepatic tissues, like the brain, muscle and kidneys, while SMCTs (which co-transport sodium) are found in the kidneys, intestines, and certain neurones.
+Evidence suggests that MCT1 deficiency can lead to recurrent ketoacidosis.